diogomcasado/Hash/README.md

 # Hash generator

-Hash generator from text input in java.
+String converter from text input to a algorithm.
 Algorithms:
 - MD2
 - MD5